-Perhaps it’s just that I've finally reached this decade in the anthology that I find it could be coloring my perception of this story.
+Perhaps it’s just that I've finally reached this decade in the anthology where I find that the year could be coloring my perception of this story.

 Yes, I think that plays a large part.

 I read this story twice.
-Once several weeks ago – as I had finished BASS 1989, and decided to read the intro to BASS 1990 and doing so then not feeling like writing anything yet – I went ahead and read this story.
+Once several weeks ago – as I had finished BASS 1989, and decided to read the intro to BASS 1990 and doing so, not feeling like writing anything yet – I went ahead and read this story.

 There is a passage -below that really makes it a fine story:

 "I like to close my eyes and keep walking, see how far I can walk without opening them.
 You can feel the night.
 The night is a thing.
 It’s harmless.
 It has a shape.
 It hangs over everything I hope to get back to, over my going home from work, over the food I choose to eat, over the books I tell myself I should be reading.
 The night is something completely without seriousness.
 Stars dance in the sky, whether you can see them or not, even on nights so think with moisture that people who smoke cigarettes can’t light matches. "

 Reading this passage, pulls me back to my early adulthood – a place that I feel most of these stories will take me.
 As most of the stories and entries on this blog for the 80s dealt with my high schools days and my home life, the 90s will bring my entry into true independence.